paradox1065/TunnelVision/README.md

-# PipeSight 🏠🔧
+# TunnelVision 🏠🔧
 **AI-Powered Predictive Maintenance for Homes & Facilities**

-PipeSight is an AI-powered predictive maintenance tool designed to help homeowners and facility managers stay ahead of costly infrastructure failures.
-By analyzing historical data from pipes, pumps, and other home systems, PipeSight predicts when maintenance is likely needed — before leaks, bursts, or malfunctions occur.
+TunnelVision is an AI-powered predictive maintenance tool designed to help homeowners and facility managers stay ahead of costly infrastructure failures.
+By analyzing historical data from pipes, pumps, and other home systems, TunnelVision predicts when maintenance is likely needed — before leaks, bursts, or malfunctions occur.

 ---